 Families may view their student's grades via Progress Book through GCCC website at any time.
 Families are requested to contact the instructor and discuss the student's progress.
-Parents desiring a printed midterm progress report must make a specific request to each of their student's teachers.
-Grade cards will be mailed at the end of each 9-week period.
+Parents desiring a printed midterm progress report must make a specific request to each of their student's counselor.
+Grade reports will be available on ProgressBook at the end of each 9-week period.